FairyWorld/collect_resource-navigator/README.md

 - [hexo](https://hexo.io/) A fast, simple & powerful blog framework, powered by Node.js.
 [Github](https://github.com/hexojs/hexo)
 - [hugo](https://gohugo.io/) is one of the most popular open-source static site generators.
 [Github](https://github.com/gohugoio/hugo)

+- [typecho](http://typecho.org/):  is a PHP-based blog software and is designed to be the most powerful blog engine in the world.
+Typecho is released under the GNU General Public License 2.0.
+[Github](https://github.com/typecho/typecho)

 ### CDN

 - ~~[jsdelivr](https://www.jsdelivr.com/) A free, fast, and reliable CDN for JS and Open Source~~